 - Creating standard documents – This includes things like admission and consent forms which can be created via templates and clauses libraries.

 - High-level security – SharePoint offers comprehensive security of confidential patient information.
 This is done through various versioning, backups, two-factor authentication, data encryption, and other security measures.
 Also, the document retention policy can be customized inside SharePoint to comply with government regulations and your individual preferences.

 - Enhanced search capabilities – Search for documents by keywords, meta-data and full-text search across integrated systems.

 Navigating Through HIPAA and Other Regulations

-In many health organizations, the IT department is responsible for implementing all of the tools needed to manage all of the digital assets that are not included in the employee health record.
+In many health organizations, the IT department is responsible for implementing all of the tools needed to manage the digital assets that are not included in the employee health record.
 IT department has a love-hate relationship with SharePoint because, on the one hand, it is a convenient solution where all files can be stored, but on the other hand, they have to adopt third-party technology to improve security.
-Microsoft has streamlined data security and compliance inside SharePoint Online, therefore IT administrators will be able to find more robust security measures that will be much easier to introduce and manage.
-Built-in features inside SharePoint (SP) can detect protected health information (PHI) and will prevent this information from being uploaded.
-Also, Information Rights Management will protect confidential patient information with data encryption to make sure it does not fall into the wrong hands.
+Microsoft has streamlined data security and compliance inside SharePoint Online.
+Therefore IT administrators will be able to find more robust security measures that will be much easier to introduce and manage.
+Built-in features inside SharePoint (SP) can detect protected health information (PHI) and prevent this information from being uploaded.
+Also, Information Rights Management will protect confidential patient information with data encryption to ensure it does not fall into the wrong hands.

 Using Power BI in Conjunction with SharePoint

-If you are wondering why do companies need a solution like Power BI, we must first understand the reporting capabilities that come out-of-the-box with SharePoint.
+If you wonder why companies need a solution like Power BI, we must first understand the reporting capabilities that come out-of-the-box with SharePoint.
 These include: